b0xcode/Group100-TaskManager/README.md

 - Next the 'for' loop iterates over these requirements, returning the 'X' or 'O' symbol of the player that occupies the successful combinations or a tie if no winning requirements are met.
 However, if no win or tie occurs then 'null' is returned signalling that the game status is still active.

+### Adding my CallerOf() function:

+The CallerOf() function added to my game-widget.js file is responsible for altering the user interface of the game-widget to showcase the outcome of the game.
+This is how the 'switch' statement within this function accomplishes this:

+- If the outcome is 'X' - meaning the gamer with the 'X' symbol won the game -> resultCaller announces that "Gamer X won".
+- If the outcome is 'O' - meaning the gamer with the 'O' symbol won the game -> resultCaller announces that "Gamer O won".
+- If the outcome is 'Tie' -> resultCaller announces that "It's a tie".